How can we explore people and places through painting?

 With your class compare this painting showing a fruit harvest by Scottish artist John Johnstone, with Sam Ntiro's Banana Harvest.

-Ask your students what they think John Johnstone's painting shows, and to think about the similarities and differences between this painting and Banana Harvest.
+Ask your students what they think John Johnstone's painting shows, and think about the similarities and differences between this painting and Banana Harvest.

 What do you think these people are picking?